datenlabor-bmz/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+Welcome to the Github organization of the data lab at the German ministry for development.
+Here we publish code that may be relevant to the wider open source community.
+Our other repositories are found at the German administration's [OpenCoDe Gitlab](https://gitlab.opencode.de/datenlabor-bmz).